 A Non-Technical Introduction to Regression.
 August 2013

-Social Welfare, Redistribution, and the Tradeoff between Efficiency and Equity, with Developing Country Applications.
+Social Welfare, Distributive Justice, the Tradeoff between Equity and Efficiency, and the Marginal Efficiency Cost of Funds.
 (First draft: August 2012.
-This version: August 2014).
+This version: February 2019).

-The Elasticity of Taxable Income and the Implications of Tax Evasion for Deadweight Loss.
-This draft: February 2014.
-First draft: April 2011.
+The Elasticity of Taxable Income, Tax Evasion, and the Russian Flat Tax Reform.
+(This draft: February 2019.
+First draft: April 2011.)

 Selected Work Experience